aveds/DH150-2020S/assignment01/README.md

 +The search bar suggests search options that the user has previously searched, reminding the user what they had searched before.

 +When navigating through the site, the header (within the "Full Menu") that the user's current page falls under is highlighted.
 This allows the user to remember how they navigated the site to reach the page they are on.

+-Navigation links don't stay highlighted once the user has visited the linked page, not allowing the user to recognize which pages they have previously visited.
 ##### Dolley Madison

 #### 7: Flexibility and efficiency of use